Norwegian Gambling

 It was also allowed to organize the annual Poker Championship of Norway.
 In 2015, Norway hosted the first championship.
 It was a great success since 1,974 players participated in the Main Event.
 This is a world record for closed national championships!
 Felix Stephensen won the tournament and earned $1.4 million in prize money.

 In addition, it is legal to organize free poker tournaments (freerolls) in Norway.
-However, the authorities have also provided some restrictions: players and organizers of the freerolls cannot promote foreign gambling companies.
-It is prohibited to use their titles and logos on banners, chips, clothes, tables, etc.
+However, the authorities have also imposed some restrictions: players and organizers of the freerolls cannot promote foreign gambling companies, and their titles and logos cannot be used on banners, chips, clothes, tables, etc.

 The situation with online gambling seems to be not so bad in reality.
 If you strictly follow the legislation, everything seems sad for Norwegian gamblers.
 Norway has only two licensed websites:

-Nevertheless, many gamblers from Norway play on unlicensed foreign sites without any problems.
-Hundreds of online clubs gladly accept the Norwegians.
-All operators are aware of their high income.
+Nevertheless, many Norwegian gamblers play on unlicensed foreign sites without any problems.
+Hundreds of online clubs gladly accept Norwegians, and all operators are aware of their high income.
 The same situation is observed in other countries where online casinos are banned by law, but those who break these laws are not punished.

 Technically, Norwegians may not bet on any unlicensed online website.
 Yet, this is just a blind threat.
 The biggest problem Norwegian players can face is the inability to deposit money into online casino accounts using credit cards due to the Payment Law approved in 2010.